ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Changing.md

         - The hydration process will then ignore this commented resource definition, effectively removing it.
 1. Review all customizations with VSCode's built-in Source Control viewer or by running `git diff`.
 If satisfied, proceed to [Step 3 - Hydrate](#step-3---hydrate).

-### B) Kubernetes and Config Controller Folders

-**Notice:** source-base, source-customization and deploy have now moved under the additional folders being the [Configcontroller](https://github.com/ssc-spc-ccoe-cei/gcp-tier1-template/tree/main/tier1/configcontroller), [Kubernetes](https://github.com/ssc-spc-ccoe-cei/gcp-tier1-template/tree/main/tier1/kubernetes) for tier1, tier2 and tier34.

-Under the technology layer: Kubernetes will be observing the Kubernetes folder and the Config Controller will be observing the Config Controller folder with each having their own manifest files.

-### C) Modify a Package
+### B) Modify a Package

-By design, this is accomplished by modifying configs in the `tierX/source-customization/<env>`.
+By design, this is accomplished by modifying configs in the `tierX/Kubernetes/source-customization/<env>` and `tierX/Configcontroller/source-customization/<env>`.
 Files in other directories should never be modified manually.

 ***Standard customization should only involve the `setters.yaml` file.***

 Follow these steps to modify a package:

-1. Modify the configs for each applicable environment in `tierX/source-customization/<env>`
+1. Modify the configs for each applicable environment in `tierX/Kubernetes/source-customization/<env>` and `tierX/Configcontroller/source-customization/<env>`
 1. Once all customizations have been reviewed locally, proceed to [Step 3 - Hydrate](#step-3---hydrate).

-### D) Update a Package
+### C) Update a Package

 This is accomplished with the [`kpt pkg update`](https://kpt.dev/reference/cli/pkg/update/) command.